smartdevicelink/sdl_evolution/proposals/NNNN-Continuous-Integration-And-Testing.md

 ## Impact on existing code

-Can be expected a lot of places in scope of fixing existing issues reported by static/dynamic analysis tools.
+It can be expected that there will be a lot of places in scope of fixing existing issues reported by static/dynamic analysis tools.

 ## Alternatives considered